bobthecow/psysh/README.md

     // You can disable tab completion if you want to.
 Not sure why you'd want to.
     'tabCompletion' => false,

-    // You can write your own autocomplete matchers, too!
-Here's one that enables
+    // You can write your own tab completion matchers, too!
+Here are some that enable
-    // autocompletion for MongoDB collection names:
+    // tab completion for MongoDB database and collection names:
     'tabCompletionMatchers' => array(
         new \Psy\TabCompletion\Matcher\MongoClientMatcher,
         new \Psy\TabCompletion\Matcher\MongoDatabaseMatcher,